MTDOJRP/docs/docs/leo/codes.md

 - 10-19 Return to the station
 - 10-20 What is your location
 - 10-21 Call this station via phone
-- 10-22 Take no further action
+- 10-22 Take no further action / Disregard (May be used in roleplay to ignore something, Like a misclick)
 - 10-23 Stand by
 - 10-24 Trouble at station
 - 10-28 Check vehicle registration